What's New!

 protection of a saint; in their frequent naval battles, the Venetians shouted San Marco,

-the Genoese replied San Giorgio and then they gladly slaughtered each other.
+the Genoese replied San Giorgio and then they happily slaughtered each other.

 At the time of Justinian the emperor was the de facto head of the Church: the appointment of bishops (and even of the four great patriarchs of Rome, Constantinople,